If You Are A Landlord

 The City of Manchester, NH requires that all residential rental property within the City have a Certificate of Compliance in accordance with the regulations set forth in Chapter 150 Housing Code of the City of Manchester, Code of Ordinances.
 Owners of properties bought or sold with an expired Certificate may be subject to penalties.
 In order to avoid this and to verify the status of a building please contact our office (603) 624-6450.

-Some items of importance are the need for smoke detectors powered by the house current in each dwelling unit, common hallway, basement and attic; screens and storm windows; lead paint and sanitation.
+Some items of importance are the need for smoke detectors and carbon monoxide detectors powered by the house current in each dwelling unit, common hallway, basement and attic; screens and storm windows; lead paint and sanitation.

 Properties which were previously vacant or owner occupied (prior to September 2, 1986) will need to file an Application for Certificate of Compliance.
-Fees are calculated as follows: $25 application fee per dwelling unit plus a $35.00 inspection fee per dwelling unit or, for rooming units, there is a $25.00 application fee plus a $15.00 inspection fee per rooming unit.
+Fees are calculated as follows: $25 application fee per dwelling unit plus a $50.00 inspection fee per dwelling unit or, for rooming units, there is a $25.00 application fee per rooming unit plus a $25.00 inspection fee per rooming unit.
 Once the Application and fees have been received, the building will be scheduled for inspection.
 Upon correction of any violations found, a three year Certificate of Compliance will be issued.

 An Application for Transfer Permit is required if a property with outstanding violations is being bought or sold.
 This allows the new landlord to take ownership of the property with responsibility for the violations noted.
 Please contact the Building Department for related fees.